-I HOPE YOU HAVE ALL HAD A FANTASTIC SUMMER HOLIDAY AND ARE READY FOR THE NEW SCHOOL YEAR.
+I HOPE YOU HAVE ALL HAD A FANTASTIC CHRISTMAS BREAK AND ARE READY FOR THE SPRING TERM.

-LET'S HAVE A LOOK AT WHAT IS IN STORE FOR THE AUTUMN TERM....
+LET'S HAVE A LOOK AT WHAT IS IN STORE FOR THE SPRING TERM....

 We will continue to follow a mastery approach within each maths lesson.
 This means that we will work on a range of activities that include times tables practise, varied fluency, reasoning and problem solving.

-Our work will include naming parts of a flower and understanding the purpose of each part, understanding the processes related to lifecycles, learning about the human circulatory system and the human aging process.
-We will also be conducting experiments to see which materials dissolve and how to recover a substance from a solution.
+We will be conducting experiments to see which materials dissolve and how to recover a substance from a solution.
 We will be making comparisons, drawing conclusions and presenting results using line graphs.

 MUSIC, FRENCH, ART & DESIGN AND ICT